KernelCaleb/Kustonomicon/Queries/Azure Resource Graph/ARG_StorageAccountPublicAccessEnabled.md

 # Azure Resource Graph: Storage Account - Public Access Enabled

 ### Description
 This query detects when public access is enabled for a storage account where it was previously disabled.
+Using the `resourcechanges` table you can detect when allow blob public access is enabled when it was previously disabled.
+Using the `resources` table, you can determine which storage accounts currently have allow blob public access enabled.

 ### Query
 ```kql